 We report on an interesting and rare finding of pneumomediastinum and subcutaneous emphysema of the neck approximately two weeks after G-tube placement incidentally detected on CBCT.
 The value of the case report is to call attention to identifying this rare problem, to emphasize that in this case it was not associated with a poor outcome contrary to the usual expectation with pneumomediastinum, and to report an additional advantage of frequent CBCT.

-Patel NV, Elsayyad N, Sidani C. Asymptomatic pneumomediastinum and subcutaneous cervical emphysema without esophageal tear following gastrostomy-associated pneu.
+Patel NV, Elsayyad N, Sidani C. Asymptomatic pneumomediastinum, subcutaneous cervical emphysema without esophageal tear following pneumoperitoneum.
 Appl Rad Oncol.
 2019;8(2):54-56.

 Dr. Patel is a resident and Dr. Elsayyad is an assistant professor in the Department of Radiation Oncology, and Dr. Sidani is an associate professor in the Department of Radiology, all at the University of Miami Sylvester Comprehensive Cancer Center, Miami, FL.
 Disclosure: The authors have no conflicts of interest to disclose.
 None of the authors received outside funding for the production of this original manuscript and no part of this article has been previously published elsewhere.